Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 3. Cut copper wires to length, place them onto the boom according to the values from the calculator
 4. For the driven element (dipole), cut it in half and put one side in a terminal with the shielding of a coaxial wire and the other with the core of the same wire\
 **Make sure the cables don't touch or are short together in any way, this will make the antenna not work**
-5. Coil the coaxial cable up a few times right after the feed point in order to convert the **unbalanced** signal to a **balanced** one (In essence creating an HF choke)
+5. Coil the coaxial cable up a few times right after the feed point in order to convert the **unbalanced** signal to a **balanced** one (In essence creating an <abbr title="Just a fancy type of balun, you don't need to know what it is">HF choke</abbr>)

 ![My yagi setup showcasing the balun and feed](../../assets/images/Radio/My-yagi-dipole-feed.jpg) *The choked balun and dipole feed I use on my yagi*